IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - the archaeological society is a front for the cult
 - the archaeologists are planning a dig under the school / the cult is based there

+# Scenes

+## Downtime

+Shopping - PCs have abt 1800gp
+- Mik's Marketplace -  All items are unique unless otherwise specified.
+	- Potion of Healing: 50gp, 2 in stock.
+	- All or Nothing Coin: 80gp.
+This duplicitous coin can spell fortune or ruin for its owner.
+When making an attack roll, ability check, or saving throw, you can flip a coin in place of rolling a d20.
+Heads is treated as a 20, while tails is treated as a 1.
+The coin cannot be used again until the next dawn.
+	- Mockingbird Gum: 140gp.
+These green and blue speckled minty sticks of chewing gum come in a pack of 5 sticks.
+As an action, you can eat one stick of gum and gain the ability to imitate another creature’s voice for 1 hour.
+A creature that hears you can tell that the voice is an imitation by making a DC 20 Wisdom (Insight) check.
+	- Immovable Rod: 230gp.
+This flat iron rod has a button on one end.
+You can use an action to press the button, which causes the rod to become magically fixed in place.
+Until you or another creature uses an action to push the button again, the rod doesn't move, even if it is defying gravity.
+The rod can hold up to 8,000 pounds of weight.
+More weight causes the rod to deactivate and fall.
+A creature can use an action to make a DC 30 Strength check, moving the fixed rod up to 10 feet on a success.
+	- Band of Projected Thought: 250gp.
+While wearing this headband, you can telepathically communicate with any creature that speaks at least one language within 30 feet.
+- Ass Play Work Orders
+- Other items
+	- armor, poisons?
+Ask everyone what they're doing in downtime
+- Fray tide looms over the city for the next few weeks, an ever present cloud bank at the city's eastern port.
+Sailors mutter bad omens, mages curse lapsing spells, and the common folk stay inside.
+Despite the city's protections that have stood against the Fray for millennia, no resident of the Leuchroic coast has ever made it long without learning a healthy fear of the sea.
+- Headlines on the next issue of the Kevara Word?
+	- events of last adventure. tie into Vasilev's plans if you have them Scene with bluemoon learning artificing
+- Luca's workshop: gleaming chrome and brass, dials, puffs of whistling steam.
+Drawers and bins of parts - gears, wires of different gauges, crystal shards.
+Slightly disarrayed, except for one workbench kept very neat order, but Luca approaches his own bench.
+- Pass thru assembly floor - bustling with machinists assembling rows of automata
+	- Suddenly a lot of demand for work - word really got out from that bridge debacle.
+Any publicity is good publicity
+	- Nobles + merchants ordering for private security - would have really preferred a less militaristic approach, but they're working on better safety guards
+- Misurium crystal engraving and reading of data
+	- silvery, transparent crystals with a liquid sheen
+	- old wizards and artificers used them to store research and spells so that laypeople could not read them
+	- the great artificer Piranes discovered that multiple misurium crystals lined up in sequence could be used to read and write data, or make decisions based on it
+- convo
+	- Adventurers don't tend to hang out in big cities, do they? what keeps you all here
+	- suspicious of Vasilev
+	- insp - it's about being the best
+- What gadgets is bluemoon working on?
+Scene with Merriwink testing Toby?
+- Merriwink's trainee tries to pickpocket Toby
+	- Goliath named Jacky just tries to straight up threaten/shake loose toby's money
+	- Merriwink comes out to stop him - they've been having a deficit of proper apprentices lately
+- Becoming an inductee of the Thieves' Guild (Society of Economic Liberation) requires passing certain trials
+	- first one is to steal 200gp worth of gold and contribute it to the Society

 ## The Show

 - Read aloud
 	- The curtain rises on a dimmed stage; in the background a painted set of a crumbling castle.
 With a thrum the violins spring to life, the glint of rosin and wood from the pit.
 A chorus onstage begins singing in wordless notes.
 There's a roll of sheet metal to mimic thunder, and an enormous monster winds onto stage - golden scales, leathery wings, spouting illusory flame - a dragon!
 As the dragon turns to menace the chorus, who break and scatter as the music swells, two new figures run onto stage.
 A woman holding a staff and dagger, and a man in a helm holding a long lance.
 	- The man shouts - 'tis too late, Arda!
 We have dallied, and the end is near.'
 The woman replies - 'You speak false, Kevar!
 With your lance and my sorcery, we shall see our fates are just.'
 And the man says, 'Verily.
 Today, this scourge - this evil - shall dieee~!; They break into song.
 With a clash of cymbals and the roll of drums, the heroes leap into mock-battle.
 	- You all are sitting comfortably in a very nice private box, viewing this performance of *The Ballad of Kevar and Arda*, presented by the Sirenian Players.
 To your left is the Duke Vasilev, who brought you all to this performance tonight and secured your seats.
 He is sipping a glass of wine and idly watching the show - how have you all been finding the performance?
 - Slight commotion in nearby box - a number of young, well dressed ppl shuffle around their seats as someone enters their box, looks like a dwarf woman.
 This dwarf enters, trailing a wreath of smoke that smells like old paper, or maybe like ripe peaches, or maybe like ocean air.
 That dwarf, you've been told, is a graverobber.
-The smoke she is holding in a long pipe is what you are here for.
+The case she's holding is what you are here for.
 - That dwarf has information you are seeking; how do you get to her?
 - Vasilev brought them here to find an in with the graverobbers
 	- Vasilev wants souls to spoof votes in upcoming election